This course is part of the integrated program Tübingen-Berlin International Summer School.

 The course will introduce the basics of the European Union and describe and explain the processes of widening and deepening of this unique political entity.
 This will cover an overview of European Union history, its evolution in economic and political terms as well as of its institutional structure and key policies up until today.

-The focus of the course will be internally on the state of EU integration and the need for reform, as well as externally on the international role of the EU in general with its emphasis on multilateralism, but also bilaterally in the relations between the EU and the USA, Russia and the Ukraine in particular.
-Relations with Turkey as a candidate for EU membership will be discussed regarding the question where Europe ends, but also to analyze issues of identity, energy security and in general costs and benefits of EU membership against the backdrop of Brexit.
+The focus of the course will be internally on the state of EU integration and its challenges - the need for reform and the growing difficulty to actually agree upon and implement reforms in the face of rising populism, authoritarianism and nationalism.
+Externally, the course explores the international role of the EU in general with its emphasis on multilateralism, but also bilaterally in the relations between the EU and the USA, Russia and the Ukraine in particular.
+Special emphasis will be placed on Europe’s triple crisis – the Euro crisis, the migration crisis, and Brexit.

 The morning sessions consist of lectures, literature-based discussions and oral presentations from working groups.
 After lunch the course will visit various institutions in Germany`s political center.
 Students will have the chance to discuss the topics from the morning sessions with international experts from political institutions, embassies and think tanks.